-Alfriston School recognises that everyone is unique owing to varying needs and cultures.
-We aim to treat all differences positively, recognising that diversity creates a strong, flexible and creative school.
-Our belief is reflected in our Equalities Scheme and in our vision to be 'Fair, Friendly, Fulfilling and Fun'.
+Alfriston School recognises that everyone is different and special owing to varying needs and cultures.
+We aim to treat all differences positively, recognising that diversity creates a collaborative, creative and understanding school, where everyone is included to do lots of different things and have lots of different experiences.

+Our belief is reflected in our Equality Policy and in our vision to be 'Fair, Friendly, Fulfilling and Fun'.
 All children and parents are actively involved in the process of transition and their perceptions about their experiences are explored and valued.